mattlogan/SelectableMapFragment/README.md

 SelectableMapFragment
 =====================

-SelectableMapFragment is a subclass of SupportMapFragment with a draggable overlay box for selecting a region of interest.
+SelectableMapFragment is a subclass of MapFragment with a draggable overlay box for selecting a region of interest.
 It is intended to be used with the Google Maps Android API v2.
+This library also contains a class called SupportSelectableMapFragment, which extends SupportMapFragment.

 ## Sample

 See the [sample](https://github.com/mattlogan/SelectableMapFragment/tree/master/sample) for an example of how to use this library.

-More documentation to follow.

 ## License